 A lot of my clients ask me this question: Should I buy a second home in Maui?

 I’ve lived on the island for 30 years and have sold real estate for 18 of them.
-On top of this, my team has a thriving property management company that takes care of a lot of second homes.
+On top of this, my company has a thriving property management company that takes care of a lot of second homes.
 Needless to say, I know the ins and outs of buying, owning, and managing Maui properties.
 It’s wonderful to own a second home, but before you make the big decision of doing so, keep these six things in mind:

 2. Be realistic about getting here.
 How long will it take?
 Do you need to go on two different planes and get a rental car?
 If you find it’s a big hassle just to make it out to your second home, you likely won’t be using it as much as you envisioned.